-Facility (in relation to classification) A building, structure, or other improvement to real property.
-(10 USC §2801) Feasibility Study (FS) A step in the CERCLA environmental restoration process.
+Facility(in relation to classification) .
+A building, structure, or other improvement to real property.
+(10 USC §2801) Finding of Suitability for Early Transfer The process to document the conclusion that property is environmentally suitable for early transfer by deed according to CERCLA §120(h)(3)(C).
+Feasibility Study (FS) A step in the CERCLA environmental restoration process.
 The objectives of the FS are to identify alternatives for remediation and to select and describe a remedial action that satisfies the ARARs for mitigating confirmed environmental contamination.
 Successful completion of the FS should lead to unimpeded development of a remedial design for implementation of the selected remedial actions.
 Federal Facility Agreement (FFA) A legal agreement between DoD and U.S. Environmental Protection Agency concerning the cleanup of sites on the National Priorities List.
 This agreement is intended to establish roles, responsibilities, and schedules and to improve communications among all parties.
 An FFA becomes an interagency agreement when the statutory requirements are incorporated into the document.
-Finding of Suitability for Early Transfer .
-The process that documents the determination that property is environmentally suitable for early transfer by deed for an intended use.
-The FOSET also identifies any applicable restrictions on future use and provides a statement of the notice, covenant, and access requirements under CERCLA §120(h)(3)(C).
 Finding of Suitability to Lease (FOSL) The process that documents the determination that BRAC property can be leased, even while cleanup is under way.
 The FOSL also identifies any applicable restrictions that must accompany the lease and provides a statement of notice and access requirements under CERCLA and other lease restrictions, as appropriate.
 Finding of Suitability to Transfer (FOST) The process that documents the determination that BRAC property is environmentally suitable for transfer by deed for an intended use.
 The FOST also identifies any applicable restrictions on future use and provides a statement of the notice, covenant, and access requirements under CERCLA.
-Five-Year Review If waste is left in place at a site, a review of the remedial action under CERCLA that must take place at least every five years after the remedial action is initiated to verify the effectiveness of the remedy.
-Formerly Used Defense Sites Program FUDS are properties (1) that DoD or one of its Components formerly owned or leased and (2) on which DoD is responsible for cleaning up any contamination.
+Five-Year Review .
+If waste is left in place at a site, a review of the remedial action under CERCLA that must take place at least every five years after the remedial action is initiated to verify the effectiveness of the remedy.
+Formerly Used Defense Sites Program (FUDS) FUDS are properties (1) that DoD or one of its Components formerly owned or leased and (2) on which DoD is responsible for cleaning up any contamination.
 The FUDS program is implemented by the U.S. Army Corps of Engineers.
 The remediation process at FUDS parallels the installation environmental restoration process.
 Groundwater Remediation .
 Treatment of groundwater to remove pollutants.
-Hazardous and Solid Waste Amendments (HSWA) HSWA refers to the 1984 amendments to RCRA, providing authority for the investigation and cleanup of waste sites, creating a corrective action program for cleanup substantially similar to that under CERCLA, although some of the requirements are different.
+Hazardous and Solid Waste Amendments (HSWA) .
+HSWA refers to the 1984 amendments to RCRA, providing authority for the investigation and cleanup of waste sites, creating a corrective action program for cleanup substantially similar to that under CERCLA, although some of the requirements are different.
 HSWA also created the Underground Storage Tank Program.
+Hazardous Waste As defined in RCRA, a solid waste or a combination of solid wastes that, because of its quantity, concentration, or physical, chemical, or infectious characteristics, may cause or significantly contribute to an increase in mortality or an increase in serious irreversible or incapacitating reversible illness or pose a substantial present or potential hazard to human health or the environment if improperly treated, stored, transported, disposed of, or otherwise managed.